Best Visa Crypto Cards 2026

 |---|---|---|---|

-15+ Visa cards offer self-custody, letting you spend from your own wallet.
+A growing number of Visa cards offer self-custody, letting you spend from your own wallet.
 This eliminates counterparty risk but typically means lower cashback rates and more technical setup.
-The gap is closing: COCA matches exchange-level cashback (8%) while maintaining self-custody, though it requires holding $COCA tokens.
+The gap is closing: COCA matches exchange-level cashback (8%) while maintaining self-custody, though it requires staking $COCA tokens (locked during membership, 30-day cooldown).

 Three Spending Scenarios